After a man with a new tattoo died from swimming, skin care experts are urging people to avoid the water if they have a new tattoo or open wound.

 The man was infected by the Vibrio bacteria in the water.
 He went into septic shock and died a few weeks later.

 The incident has brought new attention to the need to abide by medical recommendations to avoid swimming for a couple weeks after getting a new tattoo.

-Dermatologists say fatal cases like this are rare, but with so many Americans getting tattoos — nearly 3 in 10 overall, and half of millennials — it’s important to get the word out.
+Dermatologists say fatal cases like this are rare, but with so many Americans getting tattoos — nearly 4 in 10 overall — it’s important to get the word out.